 An interactive archive of the American Revolutionary period, viewed through the material traces of everyday life.
-Drawing from 12,667 Smithsonian records, it explores how ordinary objects offer a glimpse into how life was built, organized, and imagined.
+Drawing from 12,667 Smithsonian records, it explores how ordinary objects offer a glimpse into the way life was built, organized, and imagined.

 The dataset draws from the Smithsonian’s Revolution Crossroads open-access corpus: 12,667 object records and nearly 4,000 images from four museums, dating roughly from 1770 to 1810.